-For a full Glossary of our terms, please see Annex 12.
+For a full Glossary of our terms, please see Annex 14.

-2.0 Which services need to be registered?
+2. Which services need to be registered?

 Any person providing a "regulated service" under the Act is required to register with us.
-The definitions of the regulated services are set out under Schedule 1 of the Regulation and Inspection of Social Care (Wales) Act 2016 and at Annex 1 of this guidance.
-As of April 2018 the law comes into effect for:
+The regulated services are:

-- Care home services:
+- Care home services;

 - Secure accommodation services;

-- · Residential family centre services; and
+- Residential family centre services;

-- Domiciliary support services
+- Domiciliary support services;

+- Adoption services;

+- Fostering services;

+- · Adult placement services; and

+- Advocacy services.